How To Register A Vehicle In Puerto Rico: The Process

 - Shipping documents

-Are you shipping a vehicle to Puerto Rico or considering it?
+Are you shipping an auto to the Island of Enchantment or considering it?
 If so, click here to visit our informational page about shipping to the country.
 Many of the questions we hear most frequently are answered there.

-If you’ve never driven in Puerto Rico, or on Puerto Rican roads, you may be in for a bit of a surprise coming from the U.S. This section will go over some of the more important things to keep in mind and what to expect from the roads and local drivers.
+If you've never driven in the Area or on Puerto Rican roads, you may be in for a bit of a surprise coming from the U.S. This section will go over some of the more important things to remember and what to expect from the roads and local drivers.

 Driving & Road Conditions

-The rules of the road are the same in Puerto Rico as they are in the United States, though you may find that driving is a much different experience.
-Major roads are well-maintained, but there are some that can be rough.
-Drivers are known to be very aggressive in Puerto Rico and you should be extra cautious when on the road, especially if you’ve not driven there before.
+The road rules are the same in the Island of Enchantment as they are in the United States, though you may find that driving is a much different experience.
+Major roads are well-maintained, but some can be rough.
+Drivers are known to be very aggressive in the Area, and you should be extra cautious when on the road, especially if you've not driven there before.

-Speed limits are not always followed by local drivers and it’s not unusual to see people far below or above the limit.
-Traffic congestion can be very bad, particularly around rush hour on main thoroughfares.
+Local drivers do not always follow speed limits, and it's not unusual to see people far below or above the limit.
+Traffic congestion can be terrible, particularly around rush hour on main thoroughfares.

-Puerto Rico Motor Vehicle Services - Plenty of helpful information can be found at this website, including registration requirements and the locations of local vehicle inspection centers.
+Puerto Rico Motor Vehicle Services—This website offers plenty of helpful information, including registration requirements and the locations of local vehicle inspection centers.

-Call us today at the number at the top of the page if you’re planning to ship a vehicle to Puerto Rico!
+Call us today at the number at the top of the page if you're planning to ship a vehicle to Puerto Rico!
 All calls and email requests qualify for a FREE cost estimate—no strings attached!
-We’re happy to answer you’re questions & offer guidance!
+We're happy to answer your questions and offer guidance!